OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

   invoke-interface {v1}, Ljava/util/Iterator;->hasNext()Z
 ```

+##### Patch a React Native application

+If the [React Native](http://facebook.github.io/react-native) framework has been used to develop the application then the main application code is located into the file `assets/index.android.bundle`, it contains JavaScript code.
+Most of the time, the JavaScript code into this file is minified and uglyfied then the tool [JStillery
+](https://mindedsecurity.github.io/jstillery) can be used to obtains a human readable version of the file allowing code analysis.

+The following approach can be used in order to patch the JavaScript file:

+1. Unpack the APK archive using `APKTool` tool.
+2. Copy the content of the file `assets/index.android.bundle` into a temporary file.
+3. Use `JStillery` to beautify and deobfuscate the content of the temporary file.
+4. Identify an interesting location where the code should be patched into the temporary file.
+5. Code the patch in the temporary file to facilitate the implementation of the patch.
+6. Put the *patching code* on a single line and report it in the original `assets/index.android.bundle` file.
+7. Repack the APK archive using `APKTool` tool and sign it before to install it on the target device/emulator.

 #### Hooking Java Methods with Xposed

 [Xposed](http://repo.xposed.info/module/de.robv.android.xposed.installer) is a "framework for modules that can change the behavior of the system and apps without touching any APKs."
 Technically, it is an extended version of Zygote that exports APIs for running Java code when a new process is started.
 Running Java code in the context of the newly instantiated app makes it possible to resolve, hook, and override Java methods belonging to the app.
 Xposed uses [reflection](https://docs.oracle.com/javase/tutorial/reflect/ "Reflection Tutorial") to examine and modify the running app.
 Changes are applied in memory and persist only during the process' run times—no patches to the application files are made.